 Liaise with client schools to ensure accurate records are kept of Designated Child Safety Officers and other relevant contacts

 If any staff fail to comply with policy and procedures, Sport and Health Academy will respond without delay and depending on the outcome of the investigation, the result may be dismissal from the organisation.

 Red and Yellow card System

-In order to ensure the safety all children a card system will be always be enforced if required.
+In order to ensure the safety of all children, a card system will be enforced if required.

-Red card: If any safeguarding issues are brought to Sport and Health Academy, a red card will be supplied to a pair of children to give to the safeguarding leader of said school to act appropriately on.
+(SAFEGUARDING)-Red card: If there were to be any safeguarding issues, a red card will be supplied to a pair of children or teaching assistant to give to the safeguarding leader of said school to act appropriately on.
 A detailed written report will then be filled out at the end of the session.

-Yellow card: A yellow card will make whom it may concern aware of a first aid incident in the session with a child.
-All coaches are provided with a first aid bag including ice packs which they will have on themselves at all times in any case of any first aid being required.
+(FIRST AID) -Yellow card: A yellow card will make whom it may concern aware of a first aid incident in the session with a child (serious injuries).
+All coaches are to be provided with a first aid bag including ice packs which they will have with them at all times in any case of any first aid being required.

 All schools will be made aware of this card system being in action so they can then act appropriately.

 Child protection procedure